djmot/voting/README.md

 A simple app allowing users to login through Twitter and create polls, or unauthorized users to vote on polls that have already been created.

-Created by David Mason (https://www.freecodecamp.com/djmot) for FreeCodeCamp, project: https://www.freecodecamp.com/challenges/build-a-voting-app
+Created for FreeCodeCamp, project: https://www.freecodecamp.com/challenges/build-a-voting-app